-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 8:650 (December 1982), repromulgated LR 49:293 (February 2023), amended LR 49:904 (May 2023).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 8:650 (December 1982), repromulgated LR 49:293 (February 2023).

 Subpart 2.
 Underwater Obstructions Chapter 15.
 General

 A. The words defined herein shall have the following meanings when used in these rules.
 All other words so used and not defined shall have their usual meanings (except insofar as specifically defined in Title 30 of Louisiana Revised Statutes of 1950) unless their context clearly requires otherwise.